rcywang/mpx_submission/submission.md

 The open-source Python software package and MATLAB script can be found at https://absdl.github.io/, and is easily implemented on any imaging apparatus (after training).

-# DISCUSSION AND FUTURE OUTLOOK
+# VI.
+DISCUSSION AND FUTURE OUTLOOK
 Many optimisation strategies exist for optimising ultra-cold atom experiments with quantum degenerate gases.
 The focus of the optimisation however, may vary from case to case.
 For example, the methods described in §IV prioritise fast convergence rates and thus search for optimal experimental settings.
 The motivation for achieving BEC in only a few runs may differ as well, with some aiming to minimise temperature, while others evaluate based on the atom number [21] or the width of cloud edges [20].
 Different stages of the cooling sequence may be examined as well, such as optimising data acquisition [20, 21, 23] or signal processing [19].
 These often require implementing different procedures, using MLOO or DNNs to update a predictive model of the optimal system.